GluuFederation/flex/admin-ui/docs/onboarding.md

 ## What you'll see in the console

-A 404 on `/admin/env-config.js` used to appear in dev — it's now served by an in-dev Vite plugin, so it should be silent.
-If you ever see it again, see [config-api.md](./config-api.md#runtime-env-injection).
+`/admin/env-config.js` is served in dev by an in-dev Vite plugin — no 404 expected.
+If you see one, check [config-api.md](./config-api.md#runtime-env-injection).

 ## Next steps